-The members of GCMLP's operations committee (the "Operations Committee") are Mr. Paul A. Meister (Chair), Mr. Ivaldo M. Basso, Mr. Francis O. Idehen, Ms. Lilly Farahnakian and Mr. Burke J. Montgomery.
+The members of the Operations Committee are Mr. Paul A. Meister (Chair), Ms. Pamela L. Bentley, Ms. Lilly Farahnakian, Mr. Francis O. Idehen and Mr. Burke J. Montgomery.
 The Operations Committee makes decisions by majority vote.
 As is the case with respect to decisions made by the Investment Committee, Mr. Sacks has the authority to veto any decision made by the Operations Committee.
 However, if the Operations Committee rejects or terminates a particular Investment Manager or Investment Fund, Mr. Sacks is not authorized to override such rejection or termination.
 Brief biographies of Messrs.
 Meister, Basso, Idehen and Montgomery and Ms. Farahnakian appear below.